EBIO5460Spring2024/class-materials/07_3_ants_neural_net.md

     A[,k] <- g_relu(z)
 }

-# output layer 2, linear model
+# output, layer 2, linear model
 f_x <- A %*% w2  + b2

 # return f(x); a redundant copy but mirrors our previous examples